-While I worked at a musical instruments shop, I familiarized with early Hard Disk Recording equipment, learning how to setup professional digital recording systems on machines based on several systems (Atari, Apple, Windows…).
+While I worked at a musical instruments shop, I familiarized with early Hard Disk Recording equipment, learning how to setup professional digital recording systems on machines based on different systems (Atari, Apple, Windows…).

 As a freelance geologist, I used MS Office and proprietary software for plotting structural geology data and graphics software like Macromedia Freehand and Deneba Canvas to draw maps and sections.

 As a fellow researcher at the university, I kept using the same software as above, while I switched to GIS software for mapping (Esri ArcGIS, ArcMAP and AutoCAD Map) and Digital Elevation Models generation.

 As I become more and more aware of the importance of choosing free and opensource software, I started experimenting with various Linux distributions from Red Hat to Debian, but also Mandrake and Ubuntu, which I installed on both personal notebook and work PC in order to run Linux software for drawing geological sections (2D Move) and 3D geological modeling (3D Move and GoCAD).

 I was also responsible for maintenance and setup of the GIS Lab’s computer systems, networking configuration included.

 I started experimenting webpage creation using the Macromedia Dreamweaver HTML editor to setup the geology department’s website and the GIS Lab’s webpages and also some personal sites.
-On Linux-based systems, I used Open Office and managed to run Dreamweaver and MS Office on winx sessions in Ubuntu.
+On Linux-based systems, I used Open Office and managed to run Dreamweaver and MS Office using Wine in Ubuntu.

 For the GIS Lab, I also recorded voice-overs for the Master in GIS online courses using Macromedia Flash.
 The GIS online course was running on the Moodle CMS and that’s when I started to familiarize with Content Manager Systems.